-Non-Need-Based Scholarships and Grants First-Time Full-Time Freshmen All Students (Including Freshmen) n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 51 134 Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$1,784 \$1,621 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$0 \$0
+Non-Need-Based Scholarships and Grants First-Time Full-Time Freshmen All Students (Including Freshmen) Number of students in line a who had no financial need and who were awarded insti- tutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 85 237 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$3,091 \$2,182 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$0 \$0

 H3.
-Incorporated into H1 above.
+Incorporated into H1.

 H4.
-Percentage of 2010 graduates who borrowed through loan programs:
+Percentage of 2011 graduates who borrowed through loan programs1:

-Provide the percentage of the class1 who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
+(institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
 Include both Federal Direct Student Loans and Federal Family Education Loans.
+2% --- ----

 H4a.
-Percentage of 2010 graduates who borrowed through federal loan programs:
+Percentage of 2011 graduates who borrowed through federal loan programs1:

-Provide the percentage of the class who borrowed at any time through federal loan programs-Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-NOTE: exclude all institutional, state, private alternative loans and parent loans.1
+Provide the percentage of the class who borrowed at any time through federal loan programs- Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct 32% Student Loans and Federal Family Education Loans.
+Exclude all institutional, state, private 3270 alternative loans and parent loans.

 H5.
-Average per-borrower cumulative indebtedness:
+Average per-borrower cumulative indebtedness1: